-- Comprehensive Plan: - The plan does meet the goals of the 2017 Comprehensive Plan and is located in the South Windham Growth Area. - Land Use Ordinance: - The net residential density calculations are shown on the plan.

-- Subdivision Ordinance - A landscaping plan must be submitted with the Preliminary Plan. - A landscaping plan is included with the Preliminary Plan.
+- Comprehensive Plan: - The plan does meet the goals of the 2017 Comprehensive Plan and is located in the South Windham Growth Area. - Land Use Ordinance: - The net residential density calculations are shown on the plan. - Subdivision Ordinance - A landscaping plan must be submitted with the Preliminary Plan. - A landscaping plan is included with the Preliminary Plan.
 It shows trees spaced around the perimeter, and trees, shrubs, and perennials in the parking areas and around buildings.
-They are used to obscure - Standard notes and the standard condition of approval must be shown on the plans. - Digital transfer of the subdivision plan data must be submitted with the Final Plan submission for inclusion with the Town's GIS.
+They are used to obscure - Standard notes and the standard condition of approval must be shown on the plans. - Digital transfer of the subdivision plan data must be submitted with the Final Plan submission for inclusion with the Town's GIS. - Others: - Chapter 221 Street Naming and Addressing: Following consultation with the Assessing Department, a proposed road names for the access drive must be shown on the Final Plan.
+As of the date of this memo, street names are not shown on the plan.
+See FOF under "Traffic" - Chapter 144 Post-Construction Stormwater Ordinance: The site is in the NPDES MS4 area.
+See Condition of Approval #2. - I. FINANCIAL AND TECHNICAL CAPACITY

-Others:

-- Chapter 221 Street Naming and Addressing: Following consultation with the Assessing Department, a proposed road names for the access drive must be shown on the Final Plan. - Chapter 144 Post-Construction Stormwater Ordinance: The site is in the NPDES MS4 area

-I. FINANCIAL AND TECHNICAL CAPACITY